How To Fix Orbital Sander Slows Down? (8 PROVEN Fixes!)

 How To Fix Damaged Rotor?

-Follow below simple steps to identify and fix the damaged rotor of the orbital sander.
+Follow below simple steps below to identify and fix the damaged rotor of the orbital sander.

 1. Dissemble the orbital sander